Pennsylvania Fly Fishing 4 min read

 Best Time to Fish Bushkill Creek

-The season for Bushkill Creek is standard Pennsylvania trout season.
-The Bushkill fishes well year-round since it is spring fed.
+Bushkill Creek’s trout season is standard Pennsylvania trout season.
+The Creek fishes well year-round since it is spring-fed.
 The consistent input of spring water keeps the stream cool all summer and slightly warmer in the winter.
-There really is no bad time to fish the creek.
+There is no bad time to fish the creek.

 Best Flies for Bushkill Creek

-The hatches on the Bushkill are similar to that of other limestone streams in the Lehigh Valley with blue-winged olives, caddis, sulphurs, crane flies and tricos being the most prevalent.
-The trico hatch is the big draw and can create blizzard like conditions most days throughout the summer.
+The hatches on the Bushkill are similar to those of other limestone streams in the Lehigh Valley (Little Lehigh Creek, Monocacy Creek, and Saucon Creek), with blue-winged olives, caddis, sulphurs, crane flies, and tricos being the most prevalent.
+The trico hatch is the big draw and can create blizzard-like conditions most days throughout the summer.

-Fishing tiny dry flies during the trico hatch can be a bit maddening but fun if you are into that sort of thing.
+Fishing tiny dry flies during the trico hatch can be maddening but fun if you are into that sort of thing.
 Another option is fish small (#22) nymph patterns such as a Zebra Midge or Pheasant Tail during the hatch.
-These will often get the fishes attention more easily rather than trying to compete with all the natural adult tricos on the surface.
+These will often get the fish’s attention more easily rather than trying to compete with all the natural adult tricos on the surface.

 Gear Recommendations